alfondotnet/easy-php-forms/README.md

 # Easy PHP Forms

-This is a dumb project I initially coded for a task.
+This is a little project I initially coded in a few days for a task.
-To get my hands dirty with PHP and Slim Framework, this setting was explored. comments appreciated.
+To get my hands dirty with PHP and Slim Framework, this setting was explored.
+Comments appreciated.

 This is still on development, with some glitches so beware!.